Jeanne Zelasko: MLB Network and Los Angeles Dodgers

 In April 2009, Zelasko took on multiple roles, including special assignments for MLB Tonight, on MLB Network; she made her MLB play-by-play debut with the Los Angeles Dodgers on May 20, 2009, making her the first woman to do play-by-play for a Dodgers game.
 Zelasko worked for the rest of the 2009 season alongside former Dodger Mark Sweeney, who served as an analyst, on these Web-only broadcasts of all Wednesday Dodgers home games.

 ESPN

 In May 2013, Zelasko began covering the NCAA Softball tournament for ESPN.

 Filmwork

 In 1997, she had a guest role in the fourth-season finale of the CBS TV series Diagnosis: Murder.
-In 2002, she had a cameo as an Anchorwoman in the Swiss motion picture Birdseye, played a reporter in Fever Pitch.
+In 2002, she had a cameo as an anchorwoman in the Swiss motion picture Birdseye, and played a reporter in Fever Pitch.

-From 2011–2013, she filled the role of court reporter on Judge Joe Brown.
+From 2011 to 2013, she filled the role of court reporter on Judge Joe Brown.